-Suggested Duration Activity and Description 40-45 minutes Learners will draw each animal on the list he or she made yesterday and make cut outs of the animals using a pair of scissors TIP: the learner can look at the animals in the in appendix 1, or any other book, magazine, textbook etc. that contains images of animals 30 minutes The learner will design an animal reserve or jungle using some of the cutouts she or he made.
-Do not use all the cutouts for this activity.
+Suggested Duration Activity and Description 40-45 minutes Learners will draw each animal on the list he or she made yesterday and make cut outs of the animals using a pair of scissors TIP: the learner can look at the animals in the in appendix 1, or any other book, magazine, textbook etc. that contains images of animals 30 minutes The learner will design an animal reserve or jungle using some of the cutouts she or he made (tell the learner that some of the cutouts should be saved for a second activity).
 Ask the learner to: Draw the layout with the different habitats the learner identified in the table they created yesterday.
-Options include: grassy area, water body or aquarium, desert-like area, forest-like are with trees.
+Options include: grassy area, water body or aquarium, desert-like area, forest-like area with trees.
 Learners can see appendix 2 for ideas Glue the cut out of each animal where it belongs on the reserve.
 Decorate, color etc. to finalize the park or reserve.
 Alternative: the learner can also directly draw the animal biomes in their respective habitats instead of gluing cutouts.